 Introducing Burkina Faso

-Getting around Burkina Faso entails roughing it a bit as tourist infrastructure is practically nonexistent, but the adventure and scenery is compensation enough for the inconvenience of potholed roads and simple accommodation.
+Getting around Burkina Faso entails roughing it a bit as infrastructure remains underdeveloped.
+But the adventure and scenery is compensation enough for the inconvenience of potholed roads and basic facilities.
 There is a train service running from Ouagadougou to the other main towns, but flying is invariably the quickest travel option.

 Become our Burkina Faso Travel Expert

 We are looking for contributors for our Burkina Faso travel guide.
 If you are a local, a regular traveller to Burkina Faso or a travel professional with time to contribute and answer occasional forum questions, please contact us.